AravindReddy12-eng/OOP-Concepts/README.md

 - Deposit, withdraw, check balance, and transfer money between accounts.

 ## How to Run
-- Clone this repository.
+- Copy the code
-- Run the script using: `python bank_system.py`
+- Run the script using: `python python bank_system.py`